Thursday, April 21, 2011

 Chapter #6 Language

 The book gives a few examples of the importance, and simply the marketability of those who speak two languages.
 The ability to speak more than one language is a profitable asset to have in today's world.
 Not only can you get jobs that others can't, you also are bale to create meaning relationships with those you wouldn't have been able to without that language.
+Missionaries in my mission that never really put in the time to learn the language like they should often felt discouraged when it came to building relationships with members in the branches.
+No one likes to talk with someone who can barely spit out a sentences.

 Service Learning - We have decided that we are for sure going to pick up personal hygiene products fro local stores, neighbors, etc and bring them to SLC.
 She seemed pretty excited about the idea and I think we will well.